John ParkerChief Technology Officer

 Phone: (213) 740-8113

 John R. Parker is Chief Technology Officer (CTO) of the USC Dana and David Dornsife College of Letters, Arts and Sciences.
-John has over 20 years of experience as an IT professional.
+John has 25 years of experience as an IT professional.

 John's management and technical specialties include team building, setting IT vision, leadership, cross-unit collaboration, project management, problem solving, technology innovation, web development, application development, distance learning, network and system design, and entertainment lighting systems.